 St John's Wort: information sheet for health care professionals

 Complementary medicines containing St John's Wort (SJW) are regulated by the Therapeutic Goods Administration.
 Their levels of active ingredients can vary from one preparation to another.
-They are widely used in the Australia, being available from pharmacies, health food shops, supermarkets and complementary medicine practitioners.
+They are widely used in Australia, being available from pharmacies, health food shops, supermarkets and complementary medicine practitioners.

 Why do SJW preparations interact with other medicines?

 New evidence suggests that SJW preparations may interact with medicines, either by affecting drug metabolism or levels of neurotransmitters.
 Drug metabolism may be affected by SJW preparations inducing certain cytochrome P450 isoenzymes in the liver (particularly CYP 3A4, but also 1A2 and 2C9), as well as P-glycoprotein.
 Pharmacodynamic (additive or potentiating) interactions may occur through the effects of SJW preparations on neurotransmitters in the brain (SJW may increase CNS serotonin levels).

 What is the clinical significance of these interactions?

 Induction of drug metabolism increases the breakdown of some drugs and may reduce their blood levels and therapeutic effects.
 Because the levels of active ingredients can vary between preparations of SJW and patients may switch between preparations, the degree of induction is likely to change over time.
 When patients stop taking SJW preparations, blood levels of interacting medicines may rise, possibly leading to toxicity.